“Mail Call” is the most recent box designed around the actual mailbox door the client used to open as a kid. The door dates from 1958.

 An extra bit of fun with this box is I also turned the client a pen out of the walnut scraps…she was very happy on receiving both!

-"Firefly" is in a private collection.
+"Mail Call" is in a private collection.